Our Focus

 Leadership Team Member

-Department: Microbiology, Immunology, and Molecular Genetics, UCLA
+Department: Microbiology, Immunology, and Molecular Genetics

-Hira is a first-year Microbiology, Immunology, and Molecular Genetics major with a passion for biology and physics.
+Hira is a second-year Microbiology, Immunology, and Molecular Genetics major with a passion for biology and physics.
 She is currently working in UCLA Undergraduate Genetics Consortium and is interested in the intersection between the quantum world and life sciences.

 Mark Gyure